GDT Bellinzona Snakes

-The GDT Bellinzona Snakes are a Swiss professional ice hockey team who play in Bellinzona in the canton of Ticino.
+The GDT Bellinzona Snakes are a professional ice hockey team based in Bellinzona, Switzerland.

 The club was founded as HC Iragna in Iragna in 1987.
 In 2007 the club was moved to Biasca of the Riviera, where in 2016 they became a professional side named HCB Ticino Rockets, before moving again to Bellinzona and changing their name twice more.

 They have played since the 2016–17 season in the Swiss League, the second tier of the main professional ice hockey league in Switzerland, behind the National League.